|

 Each heap in a process has two addresses: a memory address where the data actually exists in computer

-memory and a local file address where the data is located for editing in 010 Editor.
+memory and a local file address where the data is located when using scripts and templates.
 Given an address

 localAddress in the local file, this function returns the equivalent address in system memory.